Developing a Parenting Plan with a Seattle Child Custody Law Firm

 They do not have final decision making power, but their recommendations are taken very seriously by the court.
 If there is a court appointed investigator appointed in your case, it is very important that you cooperate with them fully.

-What is the Role of My Seattle Child Custody Attorney in These Out of Court Options?
+What is the Role of Our Seattle Child Custody Law Firm in These Out of Court Options?

 There are several options for how you choose to proceed on working out a mutually agreeable parenting agreement.
 The first and simplest is where the two of you are able to sit down and come up with a plan you both like without any outside help.